 There are other parts of the home that a home warranty covers, but every specific plan is a bit different.
 The bottom-line difference with regards to warranty vs. insurance is that insurance covers unexpected events that lead to damage, while warranties cover events that are somewhat expected, such as the aging and ultimate breakdown of appliances and systems.

-While individual appliances may initially be covered under a manufacturer's warranty, this only lasts a finite period of time.
-A home warranty provides protection regardless of the age of the appliance or system.
+While individual appliances may initially be covered under manufacturers’ warranties, these only last a predetermined period of time.
+Home warranties provide protection regardless of the age of the appliance or system.

-Typically, lenders require a minimum amount of homeowners insurance as a condition to issuing the mortgage.
+Typically, lenders require a minimum amount of homeowners insurance as a condition of issuing the mortgage.
 From the bank's perspective, insurance reduces the risk of the lender defaulting on the loan because payments are more likely to stay affordable even in the face of damage.
-Carrying homeowners insurance is optional once your home is paid off, though still advisable.
-Why expose your biggest investment to risk?
+Overall, in many instances, homeowners insurance is required.